apache/apisix-website/blog/en/blog/2024/09/30/monthly-report.md

 image: https://static.apiseven.com/uploads/2024/09/30/VW6dlYsu_sep-cover-en.png
 ---

 > We have recently made some additions and improvements to specific features within Apache APISIX.
-The main improvements include adding `attach-consumer-label`, `ai-prompt-decorator`, and `ai-proxy` plugins, and supporting GCP Secret Manager, etc. For detailed information, please read the monthly report.
+The main improvements include the addition of `attach-consumer-label`, `ai-prompt-decorator`, and `ai-proxy` plugins, as well as support for GCP Secret Manager, among other enhancements.
+For detailed information, please read the monthly report.
 <!--truncate-->

 ## Introduction